JackFrostiez/Attack-of-The-Havocking-Horde/README.md

 # Attack of The Havocking Horde

 My first 2D defense strategy built by Java.
-An ongoing project started in August.
+An ongoing project started in August 2017.